The splitted image: male survivors of childhood sexual abuse

-The splitted image: male survivors of childhood sexual abuse.
+The splitted image: survivors of childhood sexual abuse.

 Do you know what traumasexuality is?
-And a psychic paraplegia?
+And a mental paralysis?

 These are two of my concepts of the effects of childhood sexual abuse.